8 design top tips and 8 mistakes to avoid

 Location.
 Location.
 Location.

-The location of the advert will impact what you want to include - and what you want to leave out.
+The location of the advert will impact what you want to include and what you want to leave out.

 A print-based advert in a magazine can have more copy (words) because the reader is spending more time with the material.
-But a billboard advert should have less copy as they’re higher up with the audience walking or driving past.
+You can give your audience the opportunity to read and learn more.

+I’ve created an advert with all eight design mistakes.
 On purpose.
 So I can show you a before and after.

+Yes.
 I’m putting my design cred on the line, just for you.
 Prepare yourself.

 I’ll also let you in on a secret.

+Even professional graphic designers make mistakes.
 We’ve all seen those graphic design fails, online or in person.
 Ouch!

 So don’t feel bad if you’ve made any of the following mistakes.
 We all have.

-Now let’s get your advert the attention it deserves - for all the right reasons.
+Now let’s get your advert the attention it deserves, for all the right reasons.

-Mistake 1.
-Unclear message
+Mistake 1: Unclear message.

 Look at this advert.
 I know, it’s ghastly, but take a look anyway.